 3. JEREMY SOULE’S MUSIC

-Skyrim’s soundtrack was composed by Jeremy Soule, an eclectic new age musician with clear historical influences such as pre-classical (Bach) and Romantic music (Grieg, Wagner).
+Skyrim’s soundtrack was composed by Jeremy Soule, an eclectic new age musician with clear historical influences such as pre-classical (Bach) and Romantic composers (Grieg, Wagner).
 His music has been a key feature of the game’s atmosphere, enhancing the different types of sublime experiences:

 a. natural sublime